Delivers high-quality foam

 Buy it for the coffee snob.

-Whether it’s for personal use or for a friend, the Nespresso Aeroccino4 Milk Frother is suited for someone who is advanced in the coffee game and can tell the difference between varying foam consistencies.
+Whether it’s for personal use or a friend, the Nespresso Aeroccino4 Milk Frother is suited for someone who is advanced in the coffee game and can tell the difference between varying foam consistencies.
 Though the distinction is minor, it may make all the difference to the coffee connoisseur and be well worth the higher price tag.

 - Product Name Aeroccino4 Milk Frother